mindspore-ai/docs/docs/programming_guide/source_en/initializer.md

    [12.
 18. 18. ...
 18. 18.
 12.]]]]
 ```

-## The Parameters Are Initialized Using the Initializer Method
+## Using the Initializer Method to Initialize Parameters

 In the above code sample, the method of Parameter initialization in the network is given.
 For example, NN layer is used to encapsulate a `Conv2D` operator in the network, and the Parameter `weight_init` is passed into a `Conv2D` operator as the data type to be initialized.
 The operator will be initialized by calling `Parameter` class.
 Then the `initializer` method encapsulated in the `Parameter` class is called to initialize the parameters.
 However, some operators do not encapsulate the function of parameter initialization internally like `Conv2D`.
 For example, the weights of `Conv3D` operators are passed to `Conv3D` operators as parameters.
 In this case, it is necessary to manually define the initialization of weights.